 HOW TO ENTER…

-Applications for the 2019 Wine Program Excellence Awards will open in August 2018.
+Applications for the 2019 Wine Program Excellence Awards open on August 30, 2018.

 - Tell us your wine philosophy (maximum 200 words), describe your staff education program, and provide copies of your current wine list and dinner menu, all in PDF format.
 Send to email@example.com